Covid-19 Vaccination Service

 COVID-19 vaccine stock can be limited.
 If CarePlus Pharmacies have availability, they will open for waitlist registrations or appointment bookings online or in store.
 If you are unable to book an appointment online or register for the waitlist with your local CarePlus Pharmacy, it is because they currently have no availability.

-You can book an appointment or register on the waitlist for COVID-19 booster or primary course vaccines by booking in store, calling the pharmacy, or online for selected CarePlus Pharmacies* by clicking on the “Book Now” button.
+You can book an appointment or register on the waitlist for vaccines online for selected CarePlus Pharmacies* by clicking on the “Book” button, or alternatively you book an appointment in store or by calling the pharmacy.

 Getting the COVID-19 Vaccine and your Appointment